Hsu Tung-chih: Investigation and arrest

 In February 1983, Chen Yu, the wife of Wu Chun-rong, worrying that her husband had been missing for a long time, started repeatedly questioning Hsu about his well-being, but to no avail.
 Suspecting that he might have done something to her husband, she reported him to the police, with the authorities arresting Hsu and initiating a search for Wu.
 After more than a month of investigation, they located the remains of the four men and charged Hsu with four counts of murder.

 During the subsequent interrogation, Hsu claimed that a member of the yakuza, Katsuo Kimura, had instructed him to kill the men and then smuggle the gold into Taitung City.
 The testimony was inconsistent and contradictory, making it very difficult for investigators to distinguish fact from fiction.
-They also investigated the supposed yakuza member story, but found nothing corroborating it, which stalled the investigation for some time.
+They also investigated the supposed yakuza member story but found nothing corroborating it, which stalled the investigation for some time.

 Later on, the family members of Chang, Chiang, and Wu Cai saw the news of Hsu's arrest and came forward to accuse him of killing their relatives.
 With these new claims, police started delving into their cases, discovering that they were also likely financially motivated.
 According to family members, Chiang ran the Beitou Restaurant and had millions in savings, while Wu Cai had sold some land before he disappeared, earning more than 1 million dollars in the process - due to these factors, it made no logical sense for them to travel overseas to make money.

 After a long-term investigation by the police, the decomposing bodies of the three victims were finally located.
 Soon after the discovery, Hsu was subjected to 10 hours of questioning by the investigators, with him eventually confessing to all of the murders.
 According to his own confessions, his primary motive was money, but another factor that led him to kill Chiang and Wu Cai was due to their affair.

 Trial, sentence and execution

 After confirming the seven victims and concluding the investigation, Hsu was charged with three of the murders by the Kaohsiung District Prosecutor's Office.
-The trial lasted until March 26, 1984, when he was found guilty and sentenced to death.
-He submitted an appeal to the Supreme Court, but it was rejected and the lower court's verdict upheld, with his execution date set for May 14.
+The trial lasted until 26 March 1984, when he was found guilty and sentenced to death.
+He submitted an appeal to the Supreme Court, but it was rejected and the lower court's verdict was upheld, with his execution date set for 14 May.

-On the aforementioned date, Hsu requested a toast to all the victims before his execution: however, he said that 11 wine glasses should be placed, four more than the known victims.
+On the aforementioned date, Hsu requested a toast to all the victims before his execution: however, he said that 9 wine glasses should be placed, two more than the known victims.
 Prosecutors were quite puzzled at this move, as it implied there were victims they did not know about, but as the execution order had already been signed, it was difficult to investigate the matter.
 A theory suggested that this was simply a ploy to delay the execution, but it could not be confirmed with certainty.
 As a result, Hsu was summarily executed in Tainan Prison.